-This test is important to show that water resistant paints have the claimed functions.
+This test is important to show that water-resistant paints have the claimed functions.
 In addition to being resistant to abrasion, paints used on floors must also be resistant to water.
-Water resistance is tested in accordance with the method ISO 2812-3 Part 3: Method using an absorbent medium.
+Water resistance is tested in accordance with EN ISO 2812-3, Part 3: Method using an absorbent medium.

-The current test protocol is the latest available version available.
-In the previous version of the criteria, only floor varnishes, floor coatings and floor paints shall have resistance to water.
-With the revision of ISO 2812-3 from the previous version, the criteria have been clarified to include all varnishes and wood stains.
+The current test protocol follows the latest available version of EN ISO 2812-3.
+In the previous version of the criteria, only floor varnishes, floor coatings, and floor paints were required to have resistance to water.
+With this revision, the criteria have been clarified to include all varnishes and wood stains.